Facebook plans to raise $10.6 billion in mega IPO

 Facebook is only getting about half, or $5.6 billion, of the estimated $10.6 billion that it would raise at the midpoint of its planned IPO range.
 About $4.9 billon will go to some existing shareholders.

-Facebook's stock could begin trading as soon as May 18, according to a road showschedule obtained by Reuters.
-The offering's price range can be adjusted depending on Wall Street's response during the road show.
+The offering's price range can be adjusted depending on Wall Street's response.

-Investors are expected to flock to the highly anticipated IPO, although there have been growing concerns about the social network's longer-term growth and Zuckerberg's majority control.
+Investors are expected to flock to the highly anticipated IPO, though there have been growing concerns about the social network's longer-term growth and Zuckerberg's majority control.

-Facebook will trade at 13 to 16 times the revenue that GreenCrest Capital analyst Max Wolff believes it will generate this year.
-By comparison, Google, the world's dominant Internet search engine, currently trades at 5.5 to 6 times expected 2012 revenue, he said.

-Google's valuation was higher when it went public in 2004, though Facebook's IPO valuation is still higher than Google's was back then, Wolff noted.

 "People are going to be very comfortable with this valuation," said Sam Schwerin of Millennium Technology Value Partners, which owns Facebook shares worth roughly $200 million.
 The firm is not selling in the IPO.

-"A price range of $28 to $35 will be a relief to some people who are concerned that they may try to take the highest possible price because of high demand," he said.
+"A price range of $28 to $35 will be a relief to some people who are concerned that they may try to take the highest possible price because of high demand.

 "The amount being raised is noteworthy.
-Selling stockholders are raising about $5 billion in the IPO, which is a lot."
+Selling stockholders are raising about $5 billion in the IPO, which is a lot," Schwerin said.

 Facebook executives are due to hit the road on Monday, presenting their investment case to audiences.
-They will start in New York, go to other major cities such as Chicago and Boston, and end up on Facebook's home turf in Menlo Park, California, according to the schedule.
+They will start in New York, go to other major cities such as Chicago and Boston, and end up on Facebook's home turf in Menlo Park, California, according to a schedule obtained by Reuters.

-Zuckerberg is expected to participate in the two-week road show, a source has said, although Chief Operating Officer Sheryl Sandberg and Finance Chief David Ebersman will lead the briefings.
+Zuckerberg is expected to participate in the two-week road show, a source has said, though Chief Operating Officer Sheryl Sandberg and Finance Chief David Ebersman will lead the briefings.

 TANTALIZING WALL STREET

-Zuckerberg's involvement in the road show will be key for investors with concerns about Facebook's long-term strategy and money-making potential, said Brian Wieser, an analyst with Pivotal Research Group.
+Zuckerberg's involvement in the road show will be key for investors with concerns about the company's long-term strategy and money-making potential, said Brian Wieser, an analyst with Pivotal Research Group.

-Zuckerberg's control of the company -- which was underscored when he orchestrated the $1 billion acquisition of mobile app maker Instagram last month -- means that investors need to "get comfortable" with the 27-year-old CEO, said Wieser.

 Last week, Facebook reported its first quarter-to-quarter revenue slide in at least two years, a sign that the social network's sizzling growth may be cooling just as it prepares to go public.
-Some observers have also flagged the company's lack of revenue on mobile devices such as smartphones as an area of concern.
+Its stock should begin trading in about a week or two.

-Dressed in a gray t-shirt and jeans, the copper-haired Zuckerberg appeared in a 31-minute road show video posted online on Thursday.
-In the video, Zuckerberg predicted that in five years almost every software app would be integrated with Facebook.
+In a 31-minute road show video posted online on Thursday, Zuckerberg predicted that in five years almost every software app would be integrated with Facebook.

-Facebook generated the lion's share of its $3.7 billion in revenue last year from online advertising.
-It also collects fees when consumers use its special Credits currency to purchase virtual goods in social games such as Zynga's Farmville.
-The company has said it may expand the use of its payment business beyond games.

 Facebook, which plans to list its stock on the Nasdaq under the ticker "FB", has long tantalized investors with the prospect of a mega IPO.

-As a private company, shares of Facebook have traded briskly in secondary markets for the past couple of years, as investors sought to get a piece of the fast-growing company ahead of its expected IPO.

-The IPO price range indicated in Facebook's filing on Thursday would value the company a hair below the level it has traded at in the secondary markets in recent months, with some trades valuing the company at slightly more than $100 billion.
+Its capital-raising target far outstrips big Internet IPOs that came before it.
+Google raised just shy of $2 billion in 2004, while last year Groupon tapped investors for $700 million and Zynga raked in $1 billion.

+At the maximum end of the range, Facebook's value would be close to $100 billion.
+That would rival Amazon.com's and Cisco Systems Inc's market values of just over $100 billion, while surpassing the combined market value of older technology companies Hewlett-Packard Co and Dell Inc.

-But some investors think Facebook, which touts 900 million users worldwide, is setting itself a fairly conservative target.
+Some investors think Facebook, which touts 845 million users worldwide, is setting itself a fairly conservative target.

 "The price range may be tactical.
 They will likely walk the range up," Schwerin argued.

-Facebook also added two new underwriters, including online broker E*Trade Securities.
-The broker caters to retail clients who some have speculated may try to pile into the IPO.

-"No doubt Facebook doesn't want to upset the average mom and pop out there," said Craig Huber, research analyst, at independent research firm Huber Research Partners.

-(Writing By Edwin Chan, additional reporting by Poornima Gupta, Gerry Shih and Sarah McBride in San Francisco and Olivia Oran in New York; Editing by Gerald E. McCormick, Bernadette Baum, Matthew Lewis and Richard Pullin)
+(Writing By Edwin Chan, additional reporting by Poornima Gupta, Gerry Shih and Sarah McBride in San Francisco and Olivia Oran in New York; Editing by Gerald E. McCormick, Bernadette Baum and Matthew Lewis)